 Royal Family & Friends –

-As we announced in our May update post, the Kelso Department of Children, Youth & Families (DCYF) office will not be allowing foster children to attend summer camps because of safety concerns and gathering restrictions surrounding the COVID-19 pandemic.
+We received word from our local Department of Children, Youth & Families (DCYF) office this week that they will not be allowing foster children to attend summer camps, due to safety concerns surrounding the COVID-19 pandemic.
 This means that our week of summer camp this August has been cancelled.

-- Delivering or donating items for foster family care packages to the homes of last year’s campers.
+- Delivering foster family care packages to the homes of last year’s campers.
 These would include an encouraging note, treats (cookies, brownies, etc.) and family fun items (coloring books, crayons, colored pencils, board games, etc.).
 That way, if there are new foster children in the home who weren’t campers last year, or the foster families have biological children at home, they’re not left out.

-- Creating videos – Volunteers are needed to record short, encouraging messages to post on our Facebook page, website, and email to our campers’ caregivers.
+- Creating videos – Camp staff will record short, encouraging messages to post on our Facebook page, website, and email to our campers’ caregivers.
 Some videos may include music and motions from our camp songs last summer.
 Thank you to Caitlyn Park for kicking us off with our first summer video!
 Click here to watch!

 Weekend Day Camp